Vincenzo Foppa: Milan

 In 1463, Foppa was called to Milan by Francesco Sforza to work on various projects.
 The first of these was a fresco for the portico of the new Ospedale Maggiore, depicting the Sforza family ceremonially laying the first stone for the hospital.
-The architect of the hospital was Filarete, who later honored Vincenzo Foppa as one of the greatest painters of the era.
+The architect of the hospital was Filarete, who later honoured Vincenzo Foppa as one of the greatest painters of the era.
 Foppa was the only painter of Lombardy to receive this distinction.
 Following this, Foppa painted a series of frescoes to decorate the Medici Bank of Milan, a palazzo building gifted by Francesco Sforza to Cosimo de' Medici.
 His work there began in 1464, overseen by the representative of the Medici Bank in Milan Pigello Portinari, and was completed by 1467.
-The frescoes included a series of eight Roman emperors (including one of Trajan for which a provisional sketch still exists) and a portrait of the Francesco Sforza and his family.
+The frescoes included a series of eight Roman emperors (including one of Trajan for which a provisional sketch still exists) and a portrait of Francesco Sforza and his family.
 The only surviving fresco from this building features a small boy reading, with the name Cicero engraved on the bench behind him.
 This work, titled The Young Cicero Reading, is the only known secular work by Foppa that survives today and is located at the Wallace Collection in London.
 The subject of the painting has been debated by historians, with suggestions including Gian Galeazzo Sforza (grandson of Francesco), Augustus' grandson, and Cicero himself.